-Your letter of May 26th requesting an opinion as to the right of the Minnesota Division to elect a Secretary and Treas-urer at your Division Encampment to be held in June, 1920, to take the place of George W. Turner, who was appointed by the Division Commander to take the unexpired term of Brother Petty, resigned.
+Your letter of May 26th requesting an opinion as to the right of the Minnesota Division to elect a Secretary and Treasurer at your Division Encampment to be held in June, 1920, to take the place of George W. Turner, who was appointed by the Division Commander to take the unexpired term of Brother

+Petty, resigned.

-In answer to your question I would refer you to Section 4 of the Constitution, Rules and Regulations governing the Sons of Veterans, U. S. A., which reads as follows: "Any vacancy which may occur in an elective office of the Division shall be filled temporarily by the officer next in rank; such vacancy shall be filled permanently by the Division Council which shall conbe filled permanently by the Division Council which shall con-vene within 30 days."
+In answer to your question I would refer you to Section 4 of the Constitution, Rules and Regulations governing the Sons of Veterans, U. S. A., which reads as follows: "Any vacancy which may occur in an elective office of the Division shall be filled temporarily by the officer next in rank; such vacancy shall be filled permanently by the Division Council which shall convene within 30 days."
 Under this section it would seem to me that if the Division Commander appointed the officer next in rank to Brother Petty to be the Secretary and Treasurer, he would only hold office until the vacancy had been permanently filled by the Division Council.
 This section makes it imperative that the Division Council shall convene within 30 days from the date that the vacancy occurred.

-If Brother Turner was permanently made Secretary and Treasurer by the Division Council within 30 days from the date of the vacancy, it is my opinion that he would hold office until the unexpired term for which Brother Petty was elected.
+If Brother Turner was permanently made Secretary and Treasurer by the Division Council within 30 days from the date of the vacancy, it is my opinion that he would hold office until the vacancy, it is my opinion that he would hold once that the unexpired term for which Brother Petty was elected.
 If the Division Council has not convened and filled this vacancy, they should do so at once, and their action will fill the office of Secretary and Treasurer permanently until the end of the term for which Brother Petty was elected.

-If they did not convene and fill the vacancy permanently, the Division Council has not been faithful to their duties and the Division Council has not been faithful to their unities are therefore the Division can of course perform all duties that the Division Council could perform, and if the vacancy still exists at the time of the Division Encampment, and the Division Council has not acted, then you would have the power, in my opinion, to elect a Division Secretary for the unexpired term of Brother Petty of Brother Petty.
+If they did not convene and fill the vacancy permanently, the Division Council has not been faithful to their duties and the Division Council has not been faithful to their duties and therefore the Division can of course perform all duties that the Division Council could perform, and if the vacancy still exists the line of the Division Encampment, and the Division Council has not acted, then you would have the power, in my of Brother Patty. of Brother Petty.